Call us now:

 Corporate Income Tax (CIT) obligations when you start a business in Thailand

-When you start a business in Thailand, it is important to understand the corporate income tax (CIT) system applicable to locally registered entities.
-According to the Thai Revenue Code, any company registered in Thailand is subject to CIT on its net profit derived from business operations carried out within the country.
+When starting a business in Thailand, it is important to understand the corporate income tax (CIT) system for locally registered entities.
+According to the Thai Revenue Code, any company registered in Thailand must pay CIT on net profits derived from business operations within the country.

 The standard corporate income tax rate is 20%.
-However, for entrepreneurs who start a business in Thailand under the SME category, the system offers competitive and progressive tax rates.
-Companies with registered capital not exceeding 5 million THB and annual revenue below 30 million THB benefit from the following structure:
+However, entrepreneurs starting a business in Thailand under the SME category can benefit from competitive and progressive tax rates.
+Companies with registered capital of up to 5 million THB and annual revenue below 30 million THB follow the following tax structure:

 This favourable regime is designed to encourage investors and small businesses to start a business in Thailand under manageable tax obligations, particularly in the early stages of operation.